awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

-1. From the navigation bar, choose the region that contains your task definition\.
+1. From the navigation bar, choose the Region that contains your task definition\.

 1. In the navigation pane, choose **Task Definitions**\.